tradichel/SecurityMetricsAutomation/README.md

 Note that I tried to use a container on Lambda but I couldn't get the MFA functionality working in a stricly private network where all services are accessed via VPC Endpoints.
-Perhaps that will be fixed but I will revisit later, but it seems that the container appoach provides a bit better privacy at this point.
+Perhaps that will be fixed and I will revisit later, but it seems that the container appoach provides a bit better privacy at this point.

 Note that the configuration is not completely secure.
 More work